rage/programming-23/data/part-12/3-functional-programming.md

 <sample-output>

-the total of the bank's balances:
+The total of the bank's balances:
 1005001

 </sample-output>

-The `balance_sum_helper` function "digs out" the balance of each bank account with the method dedicated for the purpose:
+The `balance_sum_helper` function grabs the balance of each bank account, with the method dedicated for the purpose in the `BankAccount` class definition:

 ```python
 def balance_sum_helper(balance_sum, account):